 - Fusion Dance: He was stuck to the back of a Fenrakk spider and the Mask of Life stuck to the back of his head.

 - Genius Ditz: From above: "Where Vezon got Vezok's calm and tactical thinking, Vezok kept everything else, like powers and, you know, sanity."
+Upon his original creation, he muses aloud of possibly killing the other Piraka while he's surrounded by them.

 - Meaningful Name: Not to us, but "Vezon" means "Double" in Matoran.

-- Merging Machine: his Spear of Fusion can fuse and defuse beings, which is also used in his creation.
+- Merging Machine: His Spear of Fusion can fuse and defuse beings, which is also used in his creation.

 - Mask of Power: the Mask of Life, then a Mask of Dimensional Gates